 Illustrative Examples of Increasing and Decreasing Arithmetic Sequences

 Here are two examples of arithmetic sequences.
 Observe their common differences.

 With this basic idea in mind, you can now solve basic arithmetic sequence problems.

 Examples of How to Apply the Concept of Arithmetic Sequence

 Example 1: Find the next term in the sequence .

-First, find the common difference among each pair of consecutive numbers.
+First, find the common difference of each pair of consecutive numbers.

 15−7 = 8

 Since the common difference is 8 or written as d = 8, we can find the next term after 31 by adding 8 to it.
 Therefore, we have 31 + 8 = 39.